Thet Thet Khine: Controversies

 Thet Thet Khine garnered controversy for her ties with Ma Ba Tha, a renowned xenophobic and ultranationalist organisation led by Wirathu in addition to her People's Pioneer Party fielding ultranationalist candidates in the 2020 general election.
 She was also one of the sponsors for Ma Ba Tha's third anniversary conference in 2016 and made donations to Insein Ywama Sayadaw, former chairman of Ma Ba Tha, during her election campaign in 2020.
 Her party included at least ten former Ma Ba Tha members.

 She was also present at a controversial meeting with Min Aung Hlaing, the Commander-in-Chief of Myanmar military, where 34 of Myanmar's 95 registered political parties sought the military chief's support in the 2020 general election.

-She has also denied the Rohingya Genocide.
+She has also denied the Rohingya genocide.
 She was also criticised for voicing to collaborate with the military as well as backing its role in politics.

 In August 2020, Thet Thet Khine drew further criticism when she praised a controversial music video released by Yone Lay, which depicted an assassination attempt on Aung San Suu Kyi and praised the military as saviours.
 The music video was widely criticised as a pro-military propaganda piece and was promoted by social media pages with ties to the military and the military-backed opposition party, USDP.
 Thet Thet Khine stated that she respects Yone Lay for his efforts in making the music video and gave her thanks to him.

 She was also heavily criticised for accepting a position in the cabinet set up by the military in the aftermath of the 2021 Myanmar coup d'état.
+Thet Thet Khine further claimed that Aung San Suu Kyi was a "[criminal] serving her sentence," citing a case where she allegedly used a helicopter meant for disaster relief as a method of personal travel.

+Personal sanctions

+In February 2022, she was sanctioned by the EU due to her close association with and active support for the State Administration Council as well as her denial of the ongoing Rohingya genocide perpetrated by the military.